Data protection in the association - requirements and implementation according to the GDPR

 • Publication of meeting minutes or contact persons on the website.

-Sections 22 and 23 KUG also apply to photos.
-Although these allow publication without consent in certain cases (e.g. for images of meetings or historical events), there is considerable legal uncertainty, particularly in the case of digital distribution.
-In the context of associations, consent should therefore always be obtained, which must be unambiguous, voluntary and revocable.
+For Photos Sections 22 and 23 KUG also apply.
+Although these permit publication in certain cases without Consent (e.g. images of meetings or historical events), but there are considerable legal uncertainties, particularly in the case of digital distribution.
+In the context of the association, a Consent which must be unambiguous, voluntary and revocable.

-Particular caution is also required when passing on data to service providers: If an external third party not only provides support, but also processes the data on behalf of the controller, this regularly constitutes commissioned processing within the meaning of Art.
-28 GDPR - this requires a separate contract.
+Particular caution is also required when passing on data to service providers: If an external third party not only provides support, but also processes the data on behalf of the company, this regularly constitutes a Order processing within the meaning of Art.
+28 GDPR This requires a separate contract.

 For reasons of traceability and accountability, every data transfer - especially on the Internet - should be documented internally in order to be able to prove compliance with data protection requirements in the event of complaints or audits by supervisory authorities.

-Data transfers to third parties - in particular to umbrella associations, association-related organizations, external service providers or the public via websites - require a legal basis.
-The publication of personal data on the internet constitutes a data transfer within the meaning of the GDPR and is generally only permitted on the basis of consent.
-The same applies to photos, minutes of meetings and lists of results, unless an exception applies under the Art Copyright Act (Sections 22, 23 KUG).
-To be on the safe side, consent should always be documented - especially for individual and group photos.
+Data transfers to Third - in particular to umbrella associations, association-related organizations, external service providers or the public via websites - require a legal basis.
+The publication of personal data on the Internet constitutes a data transfer within the meaning of the GDPR and is regularly only possible on the basis of a Consent permissible.
+The same applies to Photosminutes of meetings and lists of results, unless an exception is made under the Art Copyright Act (§§ 22, 23 KUG) applies.
+To be on the safe side, the Consent be documented in any case - especially for individual and group photos.

 Order processing and website

-If an external service provider is commissioned to process personal data, an order processing contract must be concluded in accordance with Art.
-28 GDPR.
+If an external service provider is commissioned with the Processing of personal data, an order processing contract pursuant to Art.
+28 GDPR is required.
+GDPR to conclude.
 This is the case, for example, when commissioning IT service providers, tax consultants or hosting providers.

-A privacy policy in accordance with the GDPR must be easily accessible on the association's website and available on every subpage.
-Among other things, this must contain information on the controller, the data protection officer (if appointed), the purposes, the legal basis, the retention periods and the rights of data subjects.
+The association's website must contain a privacy policy in accordance with GDPR be easily accessible and retrievable on every subpage.
+Among other things, this must include information on the controller, the data protection officer (if appointed), the purposes, the Legal basisstorage periods and the rights of data subjects.
 Cookie consent banners and transparent information on tracking and analysis tools are also mandatory.

 Social media

-According to the current legal situation, the use of Facebook fan pages and other social networks is not advisable, as they regularly do not meet the data protection requirements of the GDPR - in particular with regard to joint responsibility and third country transfers.
-If use is mandatory, additional technical measures (e.g. two-click solutions) must be taken.
+According to the current legal situation, the use of Facebook fan pages and other social networks is not advisable, as they do not meet the data protection requirements of the GDPR - in particular with regard to joint responsibility and third country transfers.
+In the case of mandatory use, additional technical measures (e.g. two-click solutions) must be taken.

 Source: Data protection in the association according to the GDPR